PLBY Group: History

 Sales of Playboy magazine peaked in 1972 at over 7 million copies.
 By 2015, the circulation had fallen to 800,000.
 The company completed its shift to consumer products in 2020 with the shuttering of the magazine division, and is now known to generate more than $3 billion in consumer spending annually across 180 countries.

-Playboy Enterprises, Inc. made its initial public offering on November 3, 1971 at $23.50.
+Playboy Enterprises, Inc. made its initial public offering on November 3, 1971, at $23.50.

 Playboy ran forty Playboy Club properties from 1960 to 1986 and operated casinos in England from the mid-1960s to 1981, when they lost their operating license.
 Playboy also operated a casino in Nassau, Bahamas, from 1978 to 1982.
 From 1981 to 1984, the company was a partner in the Playboy Hotel and Casino in Atlantic City, New Jersey.
 Playboy Enterprises was denied a permanent New Jersey gaming license and was forced to sell out to its partner, which changed the name of the hotel/casino to the Atlantis Hotel and Casino.
 The company returned to the nightlife business with the Playboy Club at the Palms Casino Resort in Las Vegas, which opened in 2006 and closed in 2012.
 Other Playboy Clubs opened in Cancun, Macau, and London in 2010 and 2011.
 Meanwhile, the company said it would open at least three Playboy stores in each of the next three years.

+In 1959, the company formed Alta Loma Entertainment (formerly Playboy Productions from 1959 to 1988, and Alta Loma Productions from 1988 to 1999), to produce movies and television shows.
+The first project was Playboy's Penthouse, a television show on WBKB-TV, which was followed by Playboy After Dark, a television series that ran for two seasons, and the format was revived as After Hours in 1989.

+In 1982, Playboy Enterprises founded Playboy Home Video (later Playboy Home Entertainment).
+At first, the Playboy Premiere titles were distributed by MGM/UA Home Video, with others going to CBS/Fox Video, but the label changed hands to other distributors since 1985.